univention/univention-corporate-server/management/univention-management-console/doc/packaging.rst

 	A directory containing the javascript source code Icons
-	A directory containing the icons required by the modules web frontend Syntax (optional)
+	A directory containing the icons required by the modules web frontend Category (optional)
-	The filename of the XML file with the syntax definitions Category (optional)
 	The filename of the XML file with the category definitions